Here are the best U.S. cities for young Americans to start their career

 Class of 2023 college grads face a labor market "in transition," analyst says

-While Midwestern metro such as Kansas City, Missouri, and Indianapolis, Indiana, may not have as many job opportunities as other top-ranked cities, they are more affordable.
+While Midwestern metros such as Kansas City, Missouri, and Indianapolis, Indiana, may not have as many job opportunities as other top-ranked cities, they are more affordable.

 "They're easier places to transfer to homeownership if that's something that a young professional is interested in, if that's a financial goal of theirs," Gailey said.

-"There's kind of an inverse relationship because more affordable places are likely to have less employment opportunities," he added.
+"There's kind of an inverse relationship because more affordable places are likely to have less employment opportunities," she added.

 Despite economic challenges such as stubbornly high inflation, rising interest rates and fears of a recession, young professionals are being greeted with a strong job market.
 The nation's unemployment rate, 3.7%, remains at a historically low level.